daviddalpiaz/appliedstats/diagnostics.md

 ### Outliers

 Outliers are points which do not fit the model well.
-They may or may not have a large affect on the model.
+They may or may not have a large effect on the model.
 To identify outliers, we will look for observations with large residuals.

 Note,